-Insulin Slows Progression Of Neurodegenerative Disease
+Insulin Slows Disease Progression

 Insulin regulates many aspects of brain function related to mild cognitive impairment (MCI) or dementia, which can be delivered to the brain center via intranasal (IN) devices.
 Some small, single-site studies indicated that intranasal insulin can enhance memory in patients with MCI or dementia.